HaxeFoundation/code-cookbook/assets/content/cookbook/Abstract types/using-iterators-as-generic-type-parameters.md

 }
 ```

-Remember this is only necessary if you are targeting a static target (cpp, Java, etc.), rather than a dynamic target, but it also shows you the power of abstract types in Haxe, and how could you use them to specialize basic types.
+Remember this is only necessary if you are targeting a static target (cpp, Java, etc.), rather than a dynamic target.
+This code also shows you the power of abstract types in Haxe, and how could you use them to specialize basic types.